Title Image

 What are the age ranges of the children within the Vale Federation?

-Booker Park School caters for children from Nursery to Year 6, Stocklake Park is a school meeting the needs of secondary age students (Years 7-11) and Harding House Sixth Form is for students aged 16-19.
+Booker Park School caters for children from Nursery to Year 6 whilst Stocklake Park is a school meeting the needs of secondary age students (Years 7-11) and their dedicated Sixth Form is for students aged 16-19.

 How many children and adults are in each class?

 The number of children and adults varies depending on the needs of the children in each class.
-There is always one teacher, one senior learning support assistant and at least one learning support assistant depending on the needs of the children in the class.
+There is always one teacher, one senior teaching assistant and at least one teaching assistant depending on the needs of the children in the class.

 Are there canteen facilities?

-There is a designated staffroom at all three locations in which there is a kettle, toaster, microwave and drinking water system.
-Staff can also bring in a packed lunch which can be kept in the fridge.
-Tea, coffee, milk and sugar are provided for staff.
+There is a designated staffroom at both locations in which there is a kettle, toaster, microwave, drinking water system and a drinks vending machine.
+Staff can bring in a packed lunch which can be kept in the fridge or they can also purchase a meal from a dedicated staff menu which are produced ionsite at our Booker Park School Kitchen.

 Is there a staff car park?